HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

   <summary>solution</summary>

-  This is worked out in detail in chapter I of Mac Lane and Moerdijk (pages 35 and 36 of my edition) but briefly we get
+  This is worked out in detail in chapter I of Mac Lane and Moerdijk (pages 35 and 36 of my edition) but briefly, we get

   $$
   \Omega = \{ \top, \bot', \bot \} \overset{\sigma}{\to} \{ \top, \bot \}